 Entrepreneurial competitions provided us the much-needed gap financing between technological development and equity funding.
 This non-dilutive funding gave us the ability to pay expenses and explore the technology and different end markets before approaching investors with inadequate information.
 When we needed money for an experiment, to pay a lawyer, or to run a field trial, we would look for a competition that we thought that we could enter and win.

-In closing, I want to leave the committee with a couple of final thoughts that could help early-stage AgTech companies going forward.
+I want to leave the committee with a couple of final thoughts that could help early-stage AgTech companies going forward.

 Public funding for company incubators or accelerators.
 At the University of Virginia, we have an iLab incubator that is funded by the University of Virginia and its donors.
 This program was immensely helpful to our development, providing office space, entrepreneurial mentorship, and contacts.